web3privacy/constitution/01-overview.md

 The core operating system of Web3Privacy Now is our unique model called **Intentional Do-ocracy**, detailed in Section 2.
 This framework empowers members by balancing freedom with a mindful process: from an initial **Dream**, through **Design** and **Action**, to a final **Reflection** on the outcome.

 For actions that are irreversible or commit significant resources, a **Formal Proposal** is required (Section 3).
 This is our safety mechanism: a consent-based process where members can raise formal objections.

-Two areas require special care: interpersonal conflict and the safeguarding of core assets.
-Section 4 introduces the **Stewards**, who act as impartial counselors and guardians.
-They hold the ultimate authority to veto a Formal Proposal if it violates our core principles, but otherwise have no power to direct the community.
+To guard this process and our principles, Section 4 introduces the **Stewards**, who serve not as directors, but as impartial counselors and guardians.

 Section 5 clarifies who has a voice in our governance, distinguishing between passive **Supporters** and active **Members**, whose governance rights are earned through contribution.

-To formally support the initiatives that emerge from our community, Section 6 introduces **Recognized Ecosystem Projects**, defining a clear path for them to gain official endorsement and access shared resources.

-To sustain our active contributors, Section 7 outlines our system of **Contributor Rewards**.
-This peer-based, reputation-weighted process is how we retroactively thank Members for their valuable work.
+To formally support the initiatives that emerge from our community, Section 6 introduces **Recognized Ecosystem Projects**, defining a clear path for them to gain official endorsement.
+To sustain our active contributors, Section 7 outlines our system of **Contributor Rewards**, a peer-based process that retroactively thanks Members for their valuable work.

+As the ultimate guarantee of our resilience, Section 8 establishes **The Right to Fork**.
+This is our non-coercive process for enabling an amicable community split, ensuring we can evolve through stress rather than break under it.

-To ensure all these interactions are smooth and constructive, we have a set of **Guidelines** (Section 8).
+To ensure all these interactions are smooth and constructive, we have a set of **Guidelines** (Section 9).
 These are not rigid rules, but a shared cultural understanding of effective and respectful behavior.

-Finally, because the spirit of a rule is as important as its letter, we provide **The Legacy** (Section 9).
-This is the collection of articles, discussions, and philosophies that informed this Constitution, serving as the "cipher" to interpret our principles.
+Finally, because the spirit of a rule is as important as its letter, **The Legacy** (Section 10) serves as the “cipher” to interpret our principles.
+To ensure this remains a living document, **The Changelog** (Section 11) provides a transparent and auditable history of its evolution.